mrc-ide/popim/README.md

 <img src="man/figures/README-calc_pop_immunity-1.png" width="100%" />

-Given a `vip_population` object, the vaccination activities that would be needed to achieve the specified population immunity can be inferred with the function `vacc_from_immunity()`, given an assumption on the targeting method of the vaccination activities.
+Given a `popim_population` object, the vaccination activities that would be needed to achieve the specified population immunity can be inferred with the function `vacc_from_immunity()`, given an assumption on the targeting method of the vaccination activities.
 Using this function on